TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 </figure>
 </center>

-There are some cool observations to be made in this trove of data.
+There are other cool observations to be made in this trove of data.
 For example, of the 594,000ish total submissions, almost a quarter had journal references, which means they were likely published in a peer-reviewed journal.
 Even more interestingly, the annual proportion of submissions with journal references has dramatically declined in the last two decades.
 As we see in the above chart, it starts at around 40% and has plummeted to below 10%.